Darren584/python-practice/README.md

 - Added each digit (after converting it back to an integer) to the total.

 ## Repository Structure
-Each task is saved in a separate Python file:
+Each task is saved in a separate Python file.